djeada/Linux-Notes/notes/hardware.md

 Linux treats hardware devices as files, which can be found in the `/dev` directory.
 These special files represent hardware devices and can be read from and written to, providing a means of communication with the underlying hardware.
 For instance, `/dev/sda` typically represents the first hard disk drive in the system.
 Access to these device files is regulated by standard Linux file permissions, allowing for precise security controls.
 The device files can be accessed and manipulated using various system calls and command-line tools, depending on the nature of the device.

-## Managing Hardware in Linux
+## Managing Hardware

-A variety of commands are available in Linux to manage and gather information about hardware.
+A variety of commands are available to manage and gather information about hardware.
 These commands can be categorized into two groups:

 ### Internal Hardware Information